razagilani/billing/reebill/readme.txt

 ReeBill web application directory

-art - original artwork directory, not deployed doc - specific to the application test - test harnesses, ui test, example programs, unit tests, etc.  still needs to evolve
+art - original artwork directory, not deployed, exports of these files usually go into www/images doc - specific to the application test - test harnesses, ui test, example programs, unit tests, etc.  still needs to evolve

 www/ - all web serveable/cacheable files
 www/images - image directory
 www/js - javacript directory
+www/js/[framework] - third party JS framework dirs

 src - all WSGI related files - things callable from the web, but not intended to be served via the webb configuration files - configurations used to configure objects found here and in ../processing